jnpragas/HCI-Group-Project/README.md

 I worked on the web application which was created in Visual Studio 2013 using C# and ASP.NET.

 NOTE: Only the web application code is included since that was the portion I worked on.
-The project won't run because I don't have access to the database anymore but you can still review the webforms I created in the implemention folder.
+The project won't run because I don't have access to the database anymore but you can still review the webforms I created in the implemention folder and you can read the implementation documentation to see screenshots of the application.